kavia-common/samsung-tv-streaming-hub-40614-40623/tv_frontend/DEV_SERVER.md

 - Or: npm run dev:stable (same as above)
 - Access on http://localhost:3000

+Important usage rule:
+- Do NOT append extra Vite CLI flags after `npm run dev` (e.g., `npm run dev -- --port 3000 --host 0.0.0.0`).
+The stable launcher ignores such flags by design to keep protections active and will print:
+  - "[start-dev] Warning: Extra CLI flags passed to dev are ignored.
+Use env PORT/HOST instead."
+- If you need to adjust host/port, use environment variables:
+  - Example: `PORT=3000 npm run dev`
+  - Example: `HOST=my-ci-host.internal npm run dev`
+- See `.env.example` for a reference of supported variables.

 CI/containers:
 - Prefer using: npm run dev or npm run dev:ci (and npm run dev:stable is an alias)
   - If your CI environment exposes a custom hostname, set HOST=<your-host> in the environment before starting to allow it via allowedHosts.
   - These commands use the stable launcher (bin/start-dev.js) which first checks if port 3000 is already in use and exits 0 if so, assuming the dev server is already healthy.
   - If the port is free, it starts Vite on 0.0.0.0:3000 with strictPort.
   - The launcher treats external terminations (SIGINT/SIGTERM/SIGKILL -> code 130/137/143) and all signal exits as neutral exits (0) once readiness is detected (listener observed), or when a post-exit port check confirms a healthy listener.
 It also never forwards signals to the child process and never performs self-kill operations.
   - Important: Always invoke the dev server via `npm run dev`/`dev:ci`/`start` and NOT `vite` directly in CI.
-Do not append additional vite flags after `npm run dev` (e.g., `npm run dev -- --port ...`) as that bypasses the launcher protections.
-The neutral-exit logic only runs through the launcher.
-  - If your CI previously executed `npm run dev -- --port 3000 --host 0.0.0.0`, update it to just `npm run dev` (or `npm run dev:ci`).
-The launcher already binds host/port/strictPort and will neutralize external terminations (SIGINT/SIGTERM/SIGKILL) to avoid false failures.
-Passing flags after npm run dev bypasses the launcher and may result in exit code 137 being treated as a failure.
+  - Do NOT append additional Vite flags after `npm run dev`.
+Use env variables PORT/HOST instead.
+The launcher will ignore extra flags and keep protections active.

 Reuse existing dev server on port 3000:
 - If `npm run dev` outputs `Port 3000 already in use`, it means another healthy instance is already running and serving at http://localhost:3000.